Communities

 Why the downvotes?

-Olin Lathrop‭ wrote 10 months ago
+Olin Lathrop‭ wrote over 1 year ago

 What's with the downvotes?
 This question is well written, to the point, uses pictures well to illustrate the point, and is a legitimate question prompted by current events.
 It's not asking a user-level question about a game controller, but design issues that make products suitable for different uses.

-Nick Alexeev‭ wrote 10 months ago
+Nick Alexeev‭ wrote over 1 year ago

 Olin Lathrop‭ This is not a great question, because its origin lies in the mainstream lay media.
 They wanted to sensationalize [scandalize].
 They picked the only item of hardware which they recognized.
 Ultimately, they were barking up a wrong tree.